kareemhamdy100/WeatherApi-task/README.md

 To enhance this cache, consideration could be given to using an external in-memory database and employing more efficient data structures.

 ## Note:
-we should move the api key and all settings to be in .env file
+- we should move the api key and all settings to be in .env file
+- add more tests
+- build file structure for tests